 In general, we contact organizations and even private bloggers if we identify issues with their servers (e.g., vulnerable software, insecure configuration, incomplete privacy policies).
 We not only include arbitrary results but check if the findings are relevant.
 As of December 2019, we sent reports to about 120 different parties.

 However, we won’t send any random findings of online assessment tools to anybody.
-We already covered the limitations of these tools in different articles on our blog.
+We already covered the limitations of these tools in different articles on our website.
 All online assessment tools have a very limited scope and don’t understand the context of their findings.
 The findings require security professionals looking into it.
 We could do this, but we are already happily employed. 😉

 Not a question: “I found a security vulnerability on your website.
 If you want me to tell you, please pay me a bug bounty first.”